lairdshaw/fups/README.md

 ### Using from the commandline ###

 Create an options file.
-Change to the root FUPS directory and type:
+Type:

-    php fups.php -i path/to/your/optionsfile.txt -o path/to/your/outputfile.html
+    php path/to/fups.php -i path/to/existing/optionsfile.txt -o path/to/desired/outputfile.html

 Optionally, a `-q` parameter can be added to suppress status update messages.
+This parameter is not recommended if you expect the scrape to take longer than your PHP max_execution_time ini setting, because in that case, it will chain itself at some point and appear to have finished (the command prompt will reappear), and due to the lack of status update messages there will be nothing to indicate to you otherwise.

 Depending on which forum software the forum you wish to scrape from runs, different options are available for your options file.
 Here are sample options files for both currently supported forum types - adjust these options as required.
 The meaning of each option is described further below.